 Tip Number Two: Symmetry is Your New Best Friend, Take Advantage

-There are many ways to strategically design your open floor plan.
+If you want to design a floor plan, then arcdimension is the right choice for you as their architectural designers will ensure that your floor plans are created with the highest level of accuracy.
 One easy way is to create a more balanced look with furniture pieces that are large and demand attention.
 Ideas like doubling up sofas and complementing them with a large dining table and chairs to match can play up the look of symmetry and bring your entire room together.
 A neutral palette and using more natural materials can also help you keep a room that is larger looking light and bright at all times.

 Tip Number Three: Color Coordinating Brings the Room Together, and don’t be Afraid of Being BOLD

 When you have a large, open space, it is a really great idea to choose colors in a much more purposeful manner than you might have for a closed room.
 For example, consider a gallery wall layout that melds together patterns, colors, and shapes to create visual interest.
 Start by choosing the color palette that you will use overall and incorporate it into each individual space when decorating.
 Once you have done that, choose two or three accent colors and sprinkle them around each area in the room in the form of fabrics, rugs, and other accessories.
 The accent colors will help you divide the room a bit while the overall palette that is more neutral will give the open area a greater sense of cohesion.
 This doesn’t mean you should be afraid of going bold.
 Large, open spaces without enough color can give off the vibes that are bland and empty.

 Tip Number Four: Lighting is Everything; Expand Beyond Simple Table Lamps